eudoxia0/eudoxia0.github.io/article/_posts/2023-06-12-second-class-references.md

 But if you're comparing Austral and Rust, the benefits are less clear, because Austral's linear types and borrowing is already so simple.
-Austral's equivalent of a borrow checker is [~700 lines of OCaml].
+Austral's equivalent of a borrow checker is [~700 lines of OCaml][lincheck].
 The only downside of Austral is right now you have to write the lifetimes of the references you pass to functions, but I will probably implement lifetime (region) elision.
 At which point, you get most of the ergonomics of second-class references, but the linear type system and borrow-checker rules still fit [on a page][ref].